bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 We asked you to install VirtualBox on your computer and a to download a machine image.
 If you have not already done so, please open VirtualBox and import that machine image.
 If you did *not* download the machine image prior to this class, please put up a *red* sticky note so that some one can bring you a flash drive with the image.

+If your machine "times out" at some point, you will need to provide a password.
+The password is the same as the user name: **swc**.

 ## What is the shell?